-Over the past two years, we have had relatively high rates of recommending vision, dental and hearing referrals, and numbers have improved further this quarter.
+Oranga Tamariki has high rates of recommending vision, dental and hearing referrals, and numbers have improved further this quarter with an average of 84 percent of those with identified needs being referred.
 A decision to not recommend a referral could be associated with service gaps or the need already being met at the time of assessment.